rahul1728jha/DeepLearning_ImageClassification/README.md

   3. test.py : Flask service which is triggered by the GUI to perform the predictions

 # Usage:

+  Create folder data/rose,data/sunflower,data/daisy.
+Put contents of rose1 and rose2 into rose and sunflower1 and sunflower2 into sunflower.

   Training: python train.py 30

   30 : epochs